jeremyhsimons/CI_PP3_DungeonEscape/README.md

 The game would also suit older users who want to refresh their mental arithmetic skills.

 ### User requirements
+* A game that is understandable and works as expected.
+* Log-in works as expected and incorrect details do not allow the user access to their account.
+* User can quit the game when they want.
+* Game score is communicated clearly back to the user.

 ### User Stories
 #### As a first time user...
+(1) Sign up with a username and for the game.
+(2) Have instructions on how to play the game before starting.
+(3) To have a visual representation of the dungeon where my in-game character is trapped.
+(4) For inputs (whether text or numerical) to work as expected and any erroneous inputs to be flagged by the program (5) For the program to give me feedback when I answer game questions correctly or incorrectly.
+(6) To receive a score at the end of the game that gets saved by the program in case the user returns to the game to play again.

 #### As a returning user...
+(7) Be able to log in with my username and password to beat previous scores.
+(8) To skip the instructions because the user is already familiar with them.
+(9) Play a game that is not exactly identical to the last time it was played, e.g. questions and dungeon rooms are randomly generated.
+(10) To send feedback to the site owner about the game.

 #### As the site owner...
+(11) Ensure that all data entered by the user is validated so as not to break the program/create bad user experience.
+(12) Ensure that all user actions are given feedback in the terminal so that users feel they know what to do next in the game.
+(13) To test users’ ability to solve simple arithmetic problems.
+(14) To get feedback from the users about how they found the game when they finish the game (either due to failing or completing).

 ## Technical Design